Ravenbrook/mps/manual/source/topic/finalization.rst

     .. note::

-        You can safely destroy pools containing objects registered for finalization if you follow the "safe tear-down" procedure described under :c:func:`mps_pool_destroy`, but the objects do not get finalized.

-        The only reliable way to ensure that all finalizable object gets finalized is to maintain a table of :term:`weak references (1)` to all such objects.
+        The only reliable way to ensure that all finalizable objects are finalized is to maintain a table of :term:`weak references (1)` to all such objects.
 The weak references don't prevent the objects from being finalized, but you can iterate over the list at an appropriate point and finalize any